-- Proposed Classification of Instructional Programs (CIP) number (contact your Registrar or Institutional Research office for this number).
-31.0601 Outdoor Education A program that prepares individuals to work as an educator, instructor or facilitator in parks, recreational facilities, camps and other outdoor settings.
-Includes instruction in leadership skills, wilderness survival skills, wilderness first aid, group processes, counseling techniques, environmental stewardship, risk management and instruction in adventure recreational activities such as rock climbing, backcountry skiing, backpacking, kayaking and canoeing. - b.
+A program that prepares individuals to work as an educator, instructor or facilitator in parks, recreational facilities, camps and other outdoor settings.
+Includes instruction in leadership skills, wilderness survival skills, wilderness first aid, group processes, counseling techniques, environmental stewardship, risk management and instruction in adventure recreational activities such as rock climbing, backcountry skiing, backpacking, kayaking and canoeing.

+b.
 Brief overview (1-2 paragraphs) of the proposed program, including its disciplinary foundations and connections; program objectives; programmatic focus; degree, certificate, minor, and concentrations offered.

 The Department of Health, Physical Education, and Leadership provides a broad discipline approach for optimal promotion of health and wellness, human performance, recreation and leadership.
-The proposed Master of Arts degree in Outdoor Adventure & Expedition Leadership (MAOAEL) aligns with our commitment to the quality of human life, and maximizes the utilization of resources that already exist within our department, institution, community, and region.
-The proposed program is rigorous, with thoughtfully designed graduate level course offerings, and establishes and maintains high academic and professional standards for students pursuing a Master of Arts in OAEL.
+The proposed Master of Outdoor Adventure & Expedition Leadership (MOAEL) aligns with our commitment to the quality of human life and maximizes the utilization of resources that already exist within our department, institution, community, and region.
+The proposed program is rigorous, with thoughtfully designed graduate level course offerings, and establishes and maintains high academic and professional standards for students pursuing a Master of OAEL.
 We have outlined a curriculum that promotes exposure to critical concepts in outdoor adventure leadership through theory-based and experiential learning opportunities.
-In general, the curriculum has been designed to 1) project breadth and depth in primary content; 2) engage students in applied, experiential, and community-based learning in the context of existing standards in the discipline; and 3) promote the development of lifelong learning, global stewardship and leadership within and outside the intended curriculum.
+In general, the curriculum has been designed to: 1) project breadth and depth in primary content; 2) engage students in applied, experiential, and community-based learning in the context of existing standards in the discipline; and 3) promote the development of lifelong learning, global stewardship and leadership within and outside the intended curriculum.

-The MAOAEL is designed to meet the needs of outdoor adventure leaders and educators in the regional, national, and international communities.
-This program targets outdoor educators and adventure leaders seeking a high-level graduate program with a strong foundation in theory to equip students with interdisciplinary skills required to grasp and develop new concepts, technologies, methods and trends in the outdoor adventure leadership field.
-The MAOAEL will provide outdoor adventure leaders with the experience, knowledge and tools needed to advance into leadership roles and shape the future of this dynamic field.
-Above all, students will grasp and embody the concept of the explorer mindset, being determined, resilient and inquisitive to meet the demands of a more volatile, uncertain, complex and ambiguous world.
+The MOAEL is designed to meet the needs of outdoor adventure leaders and educators in the regional, national, and international communities.
+This program targets outdoor educators and adventure leaders seeking a high-level graduate program with a strong foundation in theory and experiential learning to equip students with the interdisciplinary skills required to grasp and develop new concepts, technologies, methods and trends in the outdoor adventure leadership field.
+The MOAEL will provide outdoor adventure leaders with the experience, knowledge and tools needed to advance into leadership roles and shape the future of this dynamic field.
+Above all, students will grasp and embody the concept of the "explorer" mindset: being determined, resilient and inquisitive to meet the demands of a volatile, uncertain, complex and ambiguous world.

-Students will gain leadership skills associated with the outdoor and international environment and learn to transfer and redirect their abilities towards any endeavor.
-In short, MAOAEL students will be able to lead any group, in any environment, towards any goal.
-To achieve this objective, students will develop their own regional, national and international expeditions to gain key skill sets that are critical for experiential leaders and modern day explorers.
-To learn, one must experience.
-Our students will become the leaders, activists and explorers, developing their own unique and innovative leadership style to shape the future of the outdoor adventure industry and tackle the unstable, inexact, multifaceted, and unclear obstacles and challenges associated with any transformational leadership.
+By completing the program, students will gain leadership skills associated with the outdoor and international environment and learn to transfer and redirect their abilities towards any endeavor.
+In short, MOAEL students will gain the skills to lead any group, in any environment, towards any goal.
+To achieve this objective, students will develop their own regional, national and international expeditions to gain key skill-sets that are critical for experiential leaders and modern day explorers.
+Our students will become leaders, activists and explorers; developing their own unique and innovative leadership styles to shape the future of the outdoor adventure industry and tackle the unstable, inexact, multifaceted, and unclear obstacles and challenges associated with any transformational expedition c.

-c.
 Course of study - proposed curriculum, including course numbers, titles, and credit hours.

+i.
 Admission Criteria